Enrico Palandri: Publication history

-Critical Contributions
+Critical contributions

 Pier (2005, on Pier Vittorio Tondelli) and Primo Levi (2011, on the Piedmont writer of the same name) are a monograph and an anthology respectively, with prefaces and commentaries which contextualize the corpus of work written concerning the two Italian authors.
 The volumes La deriva romantica (2002) and Flow (2011) are, instead, books with a very strong theoretical focus.
 They discuss, in large part, questions relative to style, to the process of textual generation and the generation of metaphors, which are attributed to an independent vitality, not rhetoric but dynamically linked to content, and which qualifies literature.

 Flow begins with this phrase: “Poems and novels are the metaphors by which reality is brought into focus”.
 A single conversational flow is articulated through literary surfaces, in expression, and in profundity, in an atemporal dimension which creates cracks in those surfaces, which gives rise to the invention that the work is the space itself.
 In this volume, observations made in 16 appunti sulle metafore are added onto theoretical articulation, observations published and elaborated on various times in different contributing contexts before being collected in La deriva romantica.
 Lectures on diverse subjects given by Palandri at various universities have been published and are available online.

 " Verso L'infinito" is a monograph on Giacomo Leopardi's poem.

+" Sette Finestre " is a collection of seven lectures on: Narrative, Interpretation, Time in Literature, the relationship between Critical and Fictional roles, Love for/through and by fictional characters, the beauty of strangeness, Seeking the source.